Who's Your Daddy?

 We know who helped that girl learn to ride a two-wheeler, who took her out for ice cream when she made the honor roll and who is going to walk her down the aisle when she marries.
 Who, however, do you put in that little box labeled "Father" in your genealogy program?

 Take a calm, soothing breath, folks, and remember -- for most of us it's only a hobby.
 Bird watching is a hobby too.
 It gets you out of doors, you meet nice people and it's a great excuse for a walk.
 I took my son birding with the Audubon society one Saturday when he was eight.
 I made him a blank form to record his sightings.
 He wanted to write down a squirrel and a gopher snake.
 They were close (both vertebrates, after all), but not plumb, since we were neither mammal watching nor reptile watching.
 I let him do it; I figured he wasn't keeping to the exact rules of the game, but it wouldn't hurt anyone and he was having fun.
-I would have drawn the line if he wanted to report a new species of wingless bird, the furry gray warbler, to the Smithsonian.
+I would have drawn the line if he wanted to report the squirrel as a new species of wingless bird, the furry gray warbler, to the Smithsonian.

 Genealogy keeps you busy indoors, unless you walk cemeteries, and lets you meet nice people.
 It makes history come alive.
 So does family history.
 If the girl wants to have John Trueheart down as her father, out of bonds of love and shared lives, instead of Alonzo Q. Scumbucket, whose genes she carries, it doesn't hurt anyone.
 There are lines to be drawn here, too.
 The girl will have to put Alonzo down on her marriage license and Social Security application.